ogoudey/acrophobia_u5/README.md

 ### Skyboxes
 The skyboxes are too big of files to store on Github, so get them through the Unity Store (AllSkyFree)

-### Blue Polygon Bridge
+### Other Asset Packs
-This is one of the better bridges, but the materials of the prefab don't import well.
-Edit the prefab and slot in the materials.
+I can't figure out why the cloned -> imported prefabs don't identify their materials and meshes.
+So either edit all the prefabs manually, or reimport them from the Unity Asset Store as well.